 - I taught him how to write simple formulas using cells, +, -, *, /, use of brackets… just like in school.
 And then I showed him 3 different ways to copy the formulas into adjacent cells.
 This alone reduces errors, and makes it easy to have standard, consistent formulas, and eliminate typing errors.

-- Mind Your Brackets: Do take note of where to Open Brackets, and where to close the brackets.
+- Mind Your Brackets: Do take note of where to Open Brackets, and were to close the brackets.
 Not closing all the brackets is a common issue, which prompts an error by Microsoft.
 You can get different results when you key in= B1 * C1 + D1 / 24 – A1 OR= (B1 * (C1 + D1) / 24) – A1 OR= B1 * C1 + (D1 / 24) – A1

 - Absolute Referencing vs. Relative Referencing: By default, when you copy a formula, it is copied relatively.
-So B1 & C1 in the formula will become B2 & C2, when copied one cell below.
+So B1 & C1 in the formula will become B2 & C2, when copied to one cell below.
 If you want to fix a cell to remain as it is, and not change automatically, you need to apply absolute references with the $ sign.
 For example, you could use A$1, $A1 or $A$1.
 This is called Absolute Referencing in Excel Formulas.
 It is important to learn the difference in each of the absolute references, and then decide when to use which one.

 Don’t think that you will not be using Absolute referencing.
-It is one of the most commonly used feature in Writing Excel formulas, and will be helpful when you are reading formulas written by others… your predecessors included :) .
+It is one of the most commonly used features in Writing Excel formulas, and will be helpful when you are reading formulas written by others… your predecessors included :) .

-- Get Excel In-Built Functions to do the Work: Whenever you have to add some numbers, or find the average figure, do not attempt to write the formula yourself.
-Chances are that it will become out of date soon, and you will have to edit it every-time you add a row or column.
+- Get Excel In-Built Functions to do the Work: Whenever you have to add some numbers or find the average figure, do not attempt to write the formula yourself.
+Chances are that it will become out of date soon, and you will have to edit it every time you add a row or column.
 There are ready to use, inbuilt functions like SUM, COUNT, AVERAGE which work great, out of the box.
-They have some built in intelligence, and will automatically factor in newly added rows and columns within the data.
+They have some built-in intelligence, and will automatically factor in newly added rows and columns within the data.

 For the people who already know Excel basics, they can register for our Advanced Excel Training programs – covering Pivots, Charts, Macros, Advanced Formulas and Functions.